guillemrh/TFG/README.md

 "X_Columns.py" : Same as 2_Column.py, but can generate data from multiple (X) distillation columns (sequentially).

+"HolisticSurrogate.py": Uses the "T4_T5.xlsx" dataset, pretreats the data (data cleaning and normalization) and builds several ANN models (to study the number of hidden units for each hidden layer).
+The results are plotted and the metrics to evaluate the model are stored into a dataframe.

+"T4ModularSurrogate.py": Uses the "T4_T5.xlsx" dataset, pretreats the data (data cleaning and normalization) and builds an ANN.
+The results are plotted and the metrics to evaluate the model are stored into a dataframe.
+The outputs that must be used for T5ModularSurrogate.py are stored into a dataframe.

+"T5ModularSurrogate.py": Uses the "T4_T5.xlsx" dataset and some inputs from the previous module (T4ModularSurrogate.py), pretreats the data (data cleaning and normalization) and builds an ANN.
+The results are plotted and the metrics to evaluate the model are stored into a dataframe.

 ## Folders

 ## HYSYS scripts